Sentinel Node Biopsy,

 Dr. Tartter acquired prestige and popularity, not only for his skills as a surgeon, but as a productive scholar, having published over 100 studies in peer reviewed medical journals.

-In 1999 Dr. Tartter joined the Comprehensive Breast Cancer Center at St Luke's Roosevelt Hospital Center as Senior Surgeon with an academic appointment as Associate Professor at the College of Physicians and Surgeons of Columbia University.
+In 1999 Dr. Tartter joined the Comprehensive Breast Cancer Center at Mount Sinai St Luke's-Roosevelt Hospital Center as Senior Surgeon with an academic appointment as Associate Professor at the College of Physicians and Surgeons of Columbia University.

 Due to his international recognition, he is referred patients from different countries such as Greece, Spain, France, Great Britain, Venezuela, Brazil, Argentina and Uruguay.